angelocatalani/sales-taxes-problem/README.md

 The `ExerciseTaxCalculator` is the concrete implementation of the `TaxCalculator` under the exercise taxation system.

+To compute the correct tax for a given `ExerciseItem`, `ExerciseTaxCalculator` uses a simple approach based on a known vocabulary of strings.
+To handle this classification problem more rigorously, it could be used a greater dictionary stored on secondary storage or use some Machine Learning API.

+This means the computation of the correct tax could potentially require a significant latency due to IO access or network latency.

+This is the reason why the methods to get the correct tax (`_is_basic_taxable`, `_is_import_taxable`) are `cached` trough the usage of the `lru_cache` decorator.

 The `ExerciseParser` is the concrete implementation of the `Parser` that uses items of type:
 `ExerciseItems`and assumes the recipe format of the exercise.